srschreiber/Textbook-Search/docs/eval_results.md

 In contrast, the small set of queries before alteration had BM25 + Rocchio model performing better across all metrics.

 This reinforces my theory that BM25 + Rocchio performs better with well-defined queries, while the Hybrid approach may be better suited for less well-defined queries.

+## Limitations with Evaluation
+- We evaluated over a single document from the Cranfield dataset
+- For the less specific queries, we only evaluated over a small set of 10 queries
+- Cranfield documents can be too long for FAISS to accurately capture, thus underestimating the performance of the Hybrid model.
+It would be better for us to break each document up into smaller chunks and re-evaluate, which I hypothesize would yield much better results in favor of the Hybrid model.